wiljdaws/Flesh-Wound/README.md

-# Endpoint Spider
+# Flesh Wound

-This Scrapy spider, named "endpoint-spider," is designed to crawl and scrape links.
+This Scrapy spider, named "endpoint-spider," is designed to crawl and scrape links and extract all tables found.

 ## How to Use